wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    Your global .gitignore file specifies extraneous (unnecessary) files and folders created by your operating system and editors from loading into GitHub.

-1. Use a text editor such as code (for VSCode) to edit the file:
+4. Install and use a text editor such as code (for VSCode) to edit the file:

    <pre><strong>code .gitignore</strong></pre>

-1. Highlight and copy these lines and paste into your global .gitignore file this starter set.
+5. Highlight and copy these lines and paste into your global .gitignore file this starter set.
 The specification format is explained <a target="_blank" href="https://www.w3schools.com/git/git_ignore.asp?remote=github">here</a>:

    <pre># MacOS:
 .DS_Store